veryultramagnus/website_checker/README.md

 This is a little project meant to make checking the status of your website easy.
 Instead of needing to check every day, you'll be emailed the results of a check done automatically using GitHub Actions.
 The time and frequency can be changed in the yml file.

+**You'll need to use SMTP2GO for this to work, make an account and set up a designated email and user, then input them into the GitHub secrets**